mikhailshilkov/mikhailio-hugo/content/lab/pulumi/2-newstack/index.md

 pulumi login --local
 ```

-Then, set `PULUMI_CONFIG_PASSPHRASE` environment variable to any value.
+Then, set the `PULUMI_CONFIG_PASSPHRASE` environment variable to any value.
 Pulumi needs it to encrypt the secret values, but we won't be using secrets in this lab.

 Windows cmd: `set PULUMI_CONFIG_PASSPHRASE=bla` <br>PowerShell: `$env:PULUMI_CONFIG_PASSPHRASE="bla"` <br>Bash: `export PULUMI_CONFIG_PASSPHRASE=bla`